|

-Teijiro Inoue made up his mind to become an independent self-employed businessman (and later made the day of his decision the company’s Foundation Day)
+• Teijiro Inoue made up his mind to become an independent self-employed businessman (and later made April 12, the day of his decision, the company's Foundation Day)

 Established Sanseisha in Shinagawa, Tokyo, setting up Japan’s first corrugated board business

-Coining of the Japanese term for corrugated board, “danboru,” which is still used today
+Coining of the Japanese term for single faced corrugated board, "danboru" which is still used today

 Acquired Nippon Seishi and renamed it the Chifune Plant